Cracked Tooth Treatment: Causes, Symptoms, and Solutions

 Craze lines

-Craze lines, while they are not classified as fractures, are the least serious type of tooth cracks and are usually found in adults.
+Craze lines, while not classified as fractures, are the least serious type of tooth cracks and are usually found in adults.
 These tiny hairline cracks form on the enamel layer of your teeth but do not reach your gums.

 To make matters worse, an uneven bite, grinding teeth, biting nails, or chewing ice can all put pressure on the enamel, which may eventually lead to craze lines.

-Determining whether the crack is confined within just the enamel might be difficult for most; however, your dentist will assess both signs and symptoms before performing tests that allow them to diagnose this condition correctly.
+Determining whether the crack is confined within just the enamel might be difficult for most; however, your Leichhardt dentist will assess both signs and symptoms before performing tests that allow them to diagnose this condition correctly.

 Fractured cusp

-A fractured cusp occurs when a tooth’s chewing surface fragments, commonly arising in teeth that have large dental fillings.
+A fractured cusp occurs when a tooth’s chewing surface fragments, commonly in teeth with large dental fillings.
 The break may reach the gumline or even result in more serious damage to the soft tissue, the pulp of the tooth, which contains nerves, blood vessels, and connective tissue, but it usually won’t cause any pain.
-In some cases, this might necessitate root canal treatment if it exposes their pulp; however, more often than not, just a new filling or crown will suffice for repairment purposes – thereby allowing you to salvage your affected tooth!

 Cracked teeth

-Cracks that extend from the biting surface of a tooth down to or beneath its gum line are often incomplete, meaning it does not divide into two.
-Fortunately, these types of cracks can be salvaged and restored with the proper care.
-With cracks in teeth comes the potential for irreversible damage to the fragile pulp, often resulting in a root canal treatment or tooth extraction.
-Here’s where it gets tricky; depending on its location and severity, treating cracked teeth can be quite intricate, making long-term success difficult – if not impossible – to foretell.
-Additionally, these types of breaks necessitate immediate attention to salvage your pearly whites from being lost forever!
+Cracks in teeth can cause irreversible damage to the fragile pulp, often resulting in root canal treatment or tooth extraction.
+Here’s where it gets tricky; depending on their location and severity, treating cracked teeth can be intricate, making long-term success difficult—if not impossible—to foretell.

 Split teeth